JayTWilliams/GroundStation/Documentation/README.md

 # Documentation timeline

+## Week of 4/21/2025
+- PCBs and all of its components have arrived, but I need to note several issues that need to be ironed out for prototype 2:
+  - Power and RF circuitry should be on separate boards.
+    - Having DC lines sitting below RF lines can cause coupling, and poorer RF power transfer.
+    - Having power supplies sit directly opposite of amplifiers can lead to a LOT of heat dissipation in one area, likely leading to burnout if the amplifier is operated near saturation.
+    - Separate boards will also allow for better layouts, and the current design requires an extra wire connecting two 3V3 vias.
+This leads to bad inductance.
+  - Transmission lines should be properly impedance matched.
+Using the greater than one-fourtieth of a wavelength rule of thumb to start thinking about distributed models, the circuit's transmission lines sit at around a one-twentieth of a wavelength in length.
+Because of this, the lines are worth simulating in ADS with the S-parameters of the associated devices.
+The high transmit power of the PHA-202+ will cause serious reflections if the lines are not properly matched.
+  - All of the passive components need to be double-checked for tolerances regarding maximum voltage and current.
+During testing of a voltage regulator, a typical breadboard 30-ohm resistor burned out immediately when 11 Volts was applied across (367mA).

 ## Week of 3/31/2025
 - Finished PCB schematic, need to double check that all parts are avaliable.
 A single inductor on the Tx amplifier will need to come from coil craft, but all other parts should be available from Mouser.
 - Need to due the layout soon, but need to verify the PCB with someone more familiar with Altium to make sure that it is layout ready.